Semeghini-Lab/NI-experiment-control/README.md

 1. Clone the repository and navigate to it.
 2. Activate your desired Python (Anaconda) environment.
 3. Navigate to the `nicompiler_backend` directory and execute `maturin develop --release` to install to the shell's python environment (ignore any warnings).
-4. Run `pip show nicompiler_backend' to verify installation.
+4. Run `pip show nicompiler_backend` to verify installation.

 ### Installing `niexpctrl_backend`